panzerdp/dmitripavlutin.com/content/posts/085-get-sizes/index.md

 thumbnail: "./images/cover-1.png"
 slug: screen-window-page-sizes
 tags: ["browser", "window"]
-recommended: ["7-tips-to-handle-undefined-in-javascript", "own-and-inherited-properties-in-javascript"]
+recommended: ["javascript-modules-best-practices", "react-playground-setup"]
 type: post
 commentsThreadId: screen-window-page-sizes
 ---

 To detect whether the browser window is in landscape or portrait mode, you can compare the browser window's width and height.

-However, from my experience, it's easy to get confused in a bunch of sizes: screen, window, web page sizes.
+But from my experience it's easy to get confused in the bunch of sizes: screen, window, web page sizes.

-How exactly are these sizes defined, and, importantly, how to access them is what I'm going to discuss with you.
+How are these sizes defined, and, importantly, how to access them is what I'm going to discuss in this post.

 ```toc
 ```